Practical / Beginner

 Days 2 through 7

 You sit down to lunch and finish half of what you usually eat.
 You forget to have your afternoon snack.
 You drink a glass of water and feel full for hours.
-Patients describe it as the food noise turning down.
+Users often describe it as the food noise turning down.
 The constant background hum of "what should I eat next" gets quieter, sometimes completely silent.
 This is the click moment.
-When it lands, most patients understand for the first time what these peptides actually do.
+When it lands, many users understand for the first time what these peptides actually do.

 If you're going to feel side effects, you'll usually know by day 5.
 If you don't feel much by then, you probably won't have a rough first week.
 Either way, the second injection (one week from your first) is when things stabilize and you start to know what your tirzepatide rhythm looks like.